exphp-share/unsafe-gotchas/src/thread-sync.md

 Shared mutability without `UnsafeCell`
 --------------------------------------

-**What to look for:** Data which may be modified by multiple threads, but isn't atomic or wrapped in an `UnsafeCell`.
+**What to look for:** Mutable data that is shared by multiple threads, but isn't atomic or wrapped in an `UnsafeCell`.
 Casts from `*const _` to `*mut _`.

 **Summary:** Threads usually exchange data by reading and writing to shared